AKreft10/ZooWebShopAPI/README.md

 ## Invoices
 Invoices are auto-generated for every user order after the payment process.
-The template for invoice has been created with QuestPDF, and looks like this:
+The template for invoice has been created with QuestPDF, sample invoice below:

 ![invoice](https://i.ibb.co/TKC2mXN/invocie.png)
 ## API documentation